tigattack/Plex_Server_Sync/README.md

 - Use rsync instead of scp - Same reason as above.
 - Remove DSM/Asustor support - Eliminate complexity from features I don't need.
 - Some bug fixes and code cleanup.
+- Add option to exclude syncing of specific keys in `Preferences.xml`.
+This works by syncing the entire file and then restoring specified keys from the backup.

 ### Description